raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 **This document is a work in progress and is intended for advanced users.**

-**For the camera to work with the compute module, the firmware needs to be July 23rd 2014 or newer (use `vcgencmd version` to check).**
+**For the camera to work with the Compute Module 3 (CM3), the firmware needs to be September 21st 2016 or newer (use `vcgencmd version` to check).**

+** Note that unless explicitly stated otherwise, these instructions will work identically on Compute Module and Compute Module 3 Module+IO board(s).

 ## Quickstart

 1. On the compute module, run `sudo raspi-config` and enable the camera.
-1. Next, run `sudo wget http://goo.gl/lozvZB -O /boot/dt-blob.bin`
+1. Next, run `sudo wget http://goo.gl/U4t12b -O /boot/dt-blob.bin`
 1. Connect adapter board and camera to CAM1 port.

     ![Connecting the adapter board](images/CMAIO-Cam-Adapter.jpg)